omeka/omeka-s-developer/docs/key_concepts/internationalization.md

 Here's how we are doing that in the core.
 The same principles apply to themes and modules.

-how will translations actually be produced, and will they be open for contribution for beta release?

 ## Within a view

 Use the `translate()` helper.